Historical · U.S. Department of Health and Human Services

 Early life and career

-In 2007, Fink appeared as a contestant on the television game show *The Price Is Right* during its January 17 episode.
-She later pursued medical training at Georgetown University School of Medicine, earning her MD.
-After graduation she completed a combined residency in internal medicine and pediatrics at the University of Pittsburgh Medical Center.
-Her post‑doctoral training was conducted through a National Institutes of Health fellowship in endocrinology and metabolism at Columbia University College of Physicians and Surgeons in New York.
-During this period she was selected as a Women’s Health Scholar and worked at the Center for Menopause, Hormonal Disorders and Women’s Health.
+She earned her medical degree from Georgetown University School of Medicine.
+Her postgraduate training included a combined residency in internal medicine and pediatrics at the University of Pittsburgh Medical Center.
+She then completed a National Institutes of Health (NIH) post‑doctoral fellowship in endocrinology and metabolism at Columbia University College of Physicians and Surgeons, New York.
+During this fellowship she was selected as a Women’s Health Scholar and worked at the Center for Menopause, Hormonal Disorders, and Women’s Health.

 Cabinet tenure

-On January 20, 2025, following the nomination of Robert F. Kennedy Jr. for Secretary of Health and Human Services by President Trump, Fink was named acting United States Secretary of Health and Human Services.
-Her tenure as acting secretary lasted until February 1, 2025.
-During that period she issued a memo titled “Immediate Pause on Issuing Documents and Publication Communications.”
-The memo directed health‑agency personnel to withhold any document intended for publication from the Office of the Federal Register until it had been reviewed and approved by a presidential appointee.
-It also required coordination with presidential appointees before issuing official correspondence that contained interpretations or statements of department regulations or policy.
-The effect of these directives was to suspend routine operations within major HHS agencies, including the Centers for Disease Control and Prevention, the National Institutes of Health, and the Food and Drug Administration.
+On January 20, 2025, following the nomination of Robert F. Kennedy Jr. for permanent secretary that had not yet been confirmed by the Senate, Fink was named acting United States Secretary of Health and Human Services.
+In this interim role she issued a memo titled “Immediate Pause on Issuing Documents and Publication Communications,” which directed HHS personnel to withhold any documents intended for publication from the Office of the Federal Register until reviewed and approved by a presidential appointee.
+The memo also required that health‑agency staff coordinate with presidential appointees before issuing official correspondence, including statements or interpretations of department regulations or policy.
+These directives effectively halted routine operations across major HHS agencies—particularly the Centers for Disease Control and Prevention (CDC), National Institutes of Health (NIH), and Food and Drug Administration (FDA)—by preventing submissions to the Federal Register.

-On February 10, 2025, U.S. District Judge Angel Kelley of the District of Massachusetts granted a temporary restraining order blocking the implementation of the NIH funding cuts.
-Fink was named as a co‑defendant in the litigation and filed a brief opposing the restraining order, defending the policy changes.
-A subsequent hearing on February 21 extended the temporary restraining order pending a final ruling.
-During this period many scientific research institutions began to shutter laboratories, pause graduate student admissions, and freeze hiring and spending in anticipation of the potential impact of the funding reductions.
+On February 10, 2025 U.S. District Judge Angel Kelley granted a temporary restraining order that blocked the implementation of the NIH policy changes.
+Fink was named as a co‑defendant in the litigation and submitted a brief opposing the restraining order, defending the funding reductions.
+A subsequent hearing on February 21 extended the restraining order pending a final ruling.
+By that time, many research institutions had already begun to close laboratories, pause graduate student admissions, and freeze hiring and spending in anticipation of the policy’s impact.

 Legacy

-Her brief tenure as acting Secretary of Health and Human Services was marked by significant administrative actions that temporarily halted routine operations within key HHS agencies.
-The memo issued to pause document publication and the subsequent NIH guidance on indirect cost rates generated widespread attention from scientific communities and state governments, leading to legal challenges that highlighted tensions between federal policy decisions and research funding structures.
+Her brief period as acting Secretary of HHS was marked by administrative measures that temporarily suspended routine publication processes across major health agencies.
+The subsequent policy changes to NIH indirect cost rates and the legal challenges they triggered highlighted tensions between agency leadership decisions and the broader scientific community’s expectations regarding research funding stability.

 Sources & provenance